-Without the human interaction, I’ve felt a little lost.
-So when a colleague in the wine business reached out by email, suggesting I check out a Napa winery doing some interesting red wine blends–and then arranged for samples to be sent to my house–that was pretty much the inspiration I needed to write my July Woman on Wine column.
+Without human interaction, I’ve felt a little lost.
+So when a colleague in the wine business reached out by email, suggesting I check out a Napa winery doing some interesting red wine blends – and then arranged for samples to be sent to my house – that was pretty much the inspiration I needed to write my July Woman on Wine column.

 Red wine blends are common in Europe.
 Just look at the great Bordeaux.
 (And yes, I should add that there are 100% Cabernet Bordeaux but they are few and far between.)
 But American wineries tend toward varietal-driven wines.

 Any list of the most popular styles mentions Cabernet Sauvignon, Chardonnay and Merlot but rarely does a red wine blend make a “favorites” list.
 (Unless it’s Harlan Estate.
-One of Napa’s most pricey and acclaimed wines is actually a red wine blend, although most wine lovers refer to it as a Cabernet Sauvignon, which is the blend’s dominant grape.)
+One of Napa’s most pricey and acclaimed wines is actually a red wine blend, although most wine lovers refer to it as a Cabernet Sauvignon.
+Cabernet is the famed blend’s dominant grape.)

 So why would an American winery specialize in wine blends?
 Because for a winemaker–not to mention the consumer–wine blends can be exciting.
 The winemaker who blends is more like a stylist in the fashion industry than a designer.
 It’s someone who likes to start with a classic piece and harmonize with just the right blend of accessories.